 Colleagues at Wycliffe searched for another way.
 Could software automate this process?
 Praise God, a solution was found!
 The Aeneas Library allows for the automated creation of the timing files.
 What used to take almost an hour can now be done in 3-5 seconds!
 How is this accomplished?

-One Sentence (Pro Edition): Using the Sakoe-Chiba Band Dynamic Time Warping (DTW) algorithm to align the Mel-frequency cepstral coefficients (MFCCs) representation of the given (real) audio wave and the audio wave obtained by synthesizing the text fragments with a TTS engine, eventually mapping the computed alignment back onto the (real) time domain.
+How does this thing work?
+One word: Math One Sentence (Layman Edition): A good deal of math and computer science, a handful of software engineering and some optimization tricks.
+One Sentence (Pro Edition): Using the Sakoe-Chiba Band Dynamic Time Warping (DTW) algorithm to align the Mel-frequency cepstral coefficients (MFCCs) representation of the given (real) audio wave and the audio wave obtained by synthesizing the text fragments with a TTS engine, eventually mapping the computed alignment back onto the (real) time domain. (source) |

 Phew!
 The result is that, now, a whole New Testament can be processed in less than an hour instead of weeks.
 Wycliffe is preparing to publish hundreds of Scripture apps.
 Many of them already have audio.
 This new software process came at just the right time!